 Parameter Production LCI datasets for copper Production LCI datasets for polymers Production LCI datasets for composites Power plant lifetime General description Copper is mainly used in the site cables (around 65% plant mass) for the wind power plant, along with other components in the turbine.
 The copper grade may vary according to the application in the wind plant.
 But generally a copper ingot dataset is used sites cables (around 80%) for the wind power plant, along with other components in the turbine.
 The polymer type varies according to the application in the wind plant.
-But depends on the location in the blade.
-Generally a representative dataset The power plant lifetime represents the design life of the power plant.
+But depends on the location in the blade Generally a representative dataset The power plant lifetime represents the design life of the power plant.
 The LCA assumes a lifetime of 20 years which matches the standard design life; however, the wind turbine industry is still young (starting for Vestas in 1979), and few turbines have ever been disposed, reaching operational lives of 30 years and over, for other Vestas turbine models.

 LCI dataset used (where applicable) Datasets include: DE: Copper ingot mix Datasets include: DE: Polypropylene granulate (PP) RER: Polyethylene high density granulate RER: Polyvinyl chloride sheet (PVC) PlasticsEurope Datasets include: Epoxy resin PE Glass fibres PE Not relevant.
 Time-related coverage Dataset published in 2006.
 Technology considered representative for 2009.
 Dataset published in 2006.
 Technology considered representative for 2009.
 Dataset published in 2006.
 Technology considered representative for 2009.
 Representative of specific turbine being assessed in reference time period.
 Geographical coverage The dataset represents consumption mix at consumer.
-The dataset represents a production mix at producer for German infrastructure. • • · Гесhnology coverage The dataset represents a technology mix for primary production.
+The dataset represents a production mix at producer for German infrastructure.
+Technology coverage The dataset represents a technology mix for primary production.
 The technology is considered representative.
 The datasets represents a European technology mix that is considered representative.
 Representative of specific turbine being assessed for technology coverage.
 Precision No comments.
 No comments.
 No comments.
 No comments.
 Completeness A comparison has been made with global PE dataset for copper ingot.
 On a per kg basis this shows, generally highe overall potential impacts for the global dataset.
 For example, on per kg basis the global copper dataset has about 20% higher GWP impacts.
-The datasets used are considered representative. rdata.
+The dataset used are considered representative. rdata.
 Datasets available relate only to European average and Germany.
-The datasets used are considered the most comprehensive and In general, comparisons have not been made with other sources of data.
-Datasets available relate only to European average and Germany.
-The datasets used are considered the most comprehensive and representative available.
-The design life is a standard 20 years across all Vestas turbines (except V164 offshore platform which is 25 years).
+The datasets used are considered the most comprehensive and The design life is a standard 20 years across all Vestas turbines (except V164 offshore platform which is 25 years).
 Representativeness Dataset in general considered representative for time-related, geographical and technological scope.
 Dataset in general considered representative for time-related, geographical and technological scope.
 Dataset in general considered representative for time-related, geographical and technological scope.
 The lifetime is considered representative.
-Consistency Dataset is considered internally Dataset is considered internally Dataset is considered internally Not relevant.
+Consistency Dataset is considered internally consistent across the PE (2006) Dataset is considered internally consistent across the PE (2006) Dataset is considered internally consistent across the PE (2006) Not relevant.